-We take these pipes to a point on the off side of the caravan and route them into a closeable ball valve.
-Next we modify your roll away waste tank with breathers and close off ball valves (see pic) the tank then connects to the caravan via a flexible hose.
+As part of the conversion, we replace and re-route most of the waste water pipes under the van, fitting waste traps and observing the diameters and max run a pipe can be.
+We take these pipes to a point on the off-side of the caravan and route them into a closeable ball valve.
+Next, we modify your roll away waste tank, adding a breather and close-off ball valves (see pic).
+The tank then connects to the caravan via a flexible hose.

-We generally don’t install permanent grey water tanks – but we can do, you just need to take the following considerations into account
+We generally don’t install permanent grey water tanks – but we can do.
+You just need to take the following considerations into account:

-1. When you pitch up you will often have an awning up and it then doesn’t make it very easy to take your caravan to the dump station to empty the tank.
+- When you pitch up you will often have an awning up and it then doesn’t make it very easy to take your caravan to the dump station to empty the tank.

-The cost is $500
+The cost to Self Contain your standards caravan is $500

 Self containment by adding solar

-If you are planning on freedom camping then its all well and good self containing the waste water but what will you do in 2-3 days when your battery starts to run low?
+If you are planning on freedom camping then its all well and good self containing the waste water, but what will you do in 2-3 days when your battery starts to run low?

-you may say “I have a generator” but who wants to listen to your genny chugging away?.
+You may say, “I have a generator,” but who wants to listen to your genny chugging away?

-This setup is $1175 fitted upgrading to a 260w panel is plus $145
+The 200W setup is $1175 fitted upgrading to a 260W panel is an additional $145

 We can of course add a bigger panel or even 2 smaller ones, wired in parallel.
 It might also be worthwhile adding a 2nd battery to increase the storage capacity.
 Available roof space on your van will be the determining factor.